smyyhzai/ID_Assignment2/README.md

  Checkout successful (from checkout page)
 - Allows users to checkout and leave a review of their shopping experience
-- Lottie animation used to show users that their order is shipping (animation of shipping)
+- Lottie animation used to show users that their order is successful (animation of tick)✔️

 Rewards page
 - Allows users to collect points and view all rewards available